 All of our identified coal reserves have been subject to preliminary coal seam analysis to test sulfur content.
-Of these reserves, approximately 92% consist of compliance coal, while an additional 8% could be sold as low-sulfur coal.
+Of these reserves, approximately 93.5% consist of compliance coal, while an additional 3.2% could be sold as low-sulfur coal.
+The balance is classified as high-sulfur coal.
+Higher sulfur coal can be burned in plants equipped with sulfur-dioxide emission reduction technology, such as scrubbers, and in facilities that blend compliance and noncompliance coal.